aaronjeline/aaronjeline.github.io/index.md

 I'm a computer science researcher in the field of Automated Reasoning.
-My principal vision is exploring how we can develop computer systems that are order of magnitude more trustworthy than our current designs.
+My principal vision is exploring how we can develop computer systems that are orders of magnitude more trustworthy than our current designs.
 My current research focuses on:

 - Programming Language Theory/Design